 How is the NRSP consistent with the mission?
 (8,000 characters)

-National Research Support Project-3 (the National Atmospheric Deposition Program, or NADP provides a national (and now international) monitoring cooperative to measure the flow of air pollutants into all managed agricultural systems and all other environments over the United States and Canada.
+National Research Support Project-3 (the National Atmospheric Deposition Program, or NADP provides a nationaland international monitoring cooperative to measure the flow of air pollutants into all managed agricultural systems and all other environments over the United States and Canada.
 Through this cooperation, a research database of pollutant concentration measurements in precipitation and downward fluxes has been developed, which supports significant and important agricultural researchers in several specific areas (collection, assemble, storage, distribution, information, etc.).
 This cooperative approach directly supports the NRSP mission, by providing basic chemical measurements of sulfur, nitrogen, chloride, and other cations into agricultural systems for researchers to use.
-All of these compounds are or could be important in many agricultural settings, so the NRSP-3 thereby supports a wide array of agricultural research activities in any number of ways, and supports many other types of environmentally-connected research simultaneously.
+All of these compounds are or could be important in many agricultural settings, so the NRSP-3 thereby supports a wide array of agricultural research activities in any number of ways and supports many other types of environmentally-connected research simultaneously.

 NRSP-3 provides a collaborative framework for participating scientists from State Agricultural Experiment Stations (SAES); universities; federal, state, local, and tribal government agencies; national forests and laboratories; environmental institutes; private companies; and other research organizations who cooperate in sponsoring NADP measurement networks.
 We support the NRSP mission by providing agriculturally-related data that can be used at any and all SAES, any land-grant university (1862, 1890, 1994), and allows for SAES/agricultural scientists to cooperate more easily with researchers from different departments, colleges, universities, and government institutions.
 Finally, this data is provided to researchers free of charge.

 The NADP provides the only regional and national-scale data and information on the amounts, geographic distribution, and trends in chemical deposition by precipitation in North America.
 The NADP operates five networks which support differing research goals and areas of interest.
-For this proposal, the agricultural community primarily cooperates in two large networks; the National Trends Network (NTN) and the Ammonia Monitoring Network (AMoN).
+For this proposal, the agricultural community primarily cooperates in two large networks: the National Trends Network (NTN) and the Ammonia Monitoring Network (AMoN).
 Specifically, the NTN provides weekly concentrations in precipitation of free acidity (H+ as pH and concentration of this ion), specific conductance, nitrate (NO3-), ammonium (NH4+), sulfate (SO42-), calcium (Ca2+), magnesium (Mg2+), sodium (Na+), potassium (K+), and chloride (Cl-).
 The AMoN provides two-week atmospheric concentrations of ammonia gas (NH3).
 These compounds are important for agricultural research and therefore, can be used in any number of research areas and projects, as is shown year in and year out in our output statistics and project results.

-The NRSP-3 research database of these two networks (NTN, AMoN) now includes over 600,000 measurements of precipitation chemistry, extending from 1978 to mid 2023.
-Each of these records has an observation of each previously-listed chemical component, the amount of precipitation for the week, a valid or invalid measurement determination, and a date and time of the measurement, all for over approximately 300 monitoring locations.
+The NRSP-3 research database of these two networks (NTN, AMoN) now includes over 600,000 measurements of precipitation chemistry, extending from 1978 to mid-2023.
+Each of these records has an observation of each previously listed chemical component, the amount of precipitation for the week, a valid or invalid measurement determination, and a date and time of the measurement, all for over approximately 300 monitoring locations.
 Finally, the 53 SAES-associated stations have the longest continuing records since most of these sites were the original NRSP-3 sites in the network.
 Almost all these sites have 40+ year historical records.

-Distribution of NRSP-3 data is through a web-accessible database, where all scientists and data users have access to any and all data available, meaning no data or information is sequestered.
+Distribution of NRSP-3 data is through a web-accessible database, where all scientists and data users have access to all data available, meaning no data or information is sequestered.
 It is a truly publicly available database for anyone to use (research, education, or policy, see https://nadp.slh.wisc.edu/).